 Once you take a full length assessment, our properietary algorithm identifies the top three areas for each of the four sub-tests.
 The algorithm is based on Lean Six Sigma Principles.
-A typical ACT® prep book has over 1000 questions, so knowing which concepts will help you improve your score will minimize your efforts and maximize your score.
+A typical ACT® prep book has over 1000 questions, so knowing which questions will improve your score can minimize your efforts and maximize your score in 20 hours.
+We will help you develop a 4 week or 8 week improvement plan.
 Our approach identifies the ~300 questions you need to practice to gain mastery of the concepts.

 Each content section and composite score range from 1 to 36.